percona/pmm-doc/docs/quickstart/index.md

 === "MySQL"

-    Follow the instructions below to connect a Self-hosted MySQL database:
+    To connect a Self-hosted MySQL database:
     { .power-number}

     1. Create database account for PMM using the following command example.
 This creates a database user with name `pmm``, password `pass``, and the necessary permissions: